-New Relic CodeStream is a developer collaboration platform that makes it incredibly easy for development teams, especially remote teams, to discuss and review code in a more natural and contextual way.
-CodeStream not only makes discussions easier, by allowing them to happen in your IDE, in context, but also preserves the institutional knowledge that is currently being lost in Slack channels and emails.
+New Relic CodeStream is a developer collaboration platform that enables your development team to discuss and review code in a natural and contextual way.
+CodeStream not only makes your discussions easier, by allowing them to happen in context in your IDE, but it also preserves the institutional knowledge that is currently being lost in Slack channels and emails.

 If you haven't already, sign up for a free New Relic account so that you can get the most out of New Relic CodeStream.